 In January 2017, the FASB issued ASU 2017-04, Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment ("ASU 2017-04"), which amended existing guidance to simplify the subsequent measurement of goodwill by eliminating Step 2 from the goodwill impairment test.
 The amendments require an entity to perform its annual, or interim, goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount and recognizing an impairment charge of the amount by which the carrying amount exceeds the reporting unit's fair value, not to exceed the total amount of goodwill allocated to that reporting unit.
 ASU 2017-04 was set to be effective for the Company on January 1, 2021.
 However, ASU 2019-10 amended the mandatory effective date for ASU 2014-07 to January 1, 2023 for SRC's, with earlier adoption permitted.
-This update is not expected to have a significant impact on the financial statements and disclosures.
+The Company expects to early adopt beginning January 1, 2022.